-The PCI interfaces fits inside of your computer (generally towers).
+The PCI interfaces fit inside of your computer (generally towers).
 The one I use is a Delta 1010.
-It’s old, but still works like a charm.
+It’s old but still works like a charm.

 USB Interfaces connect to your computer via USB (obviously) and firewire connections via firewire.
-Firewire is faster than usb (90% of the time), but there are few USB units out there that smoke their firewire counterparts.
-These interfaces can range anywhere from $60 to $2,000, depending on brand and the bells and whistles it contains.
+Firewire can be faster than USB (90% of the time), but there are few USB units out there that smoke their firewire counterparts.
+These interfaces can range anywhere from $60 to $2,000, depending on the brand and the bells and whistles it contains.

 3 Good USB Audio Interfaces

 M-Audio ProFire 610 – Free shipping

 I won’t bother listing the PCI interfaces simply because USB/Firewire interface’s quality is the same, if not better.
 The only reason I still have my M-Audio Delta 1010 is because I started with it, It still sounds great and I don’t have a reason to replace it – If it ain’t broke don’t fix it right?

 This is a long process for most people, especially if it’s their 1st time investing money into their recording setup.
 The myth is you need to spend top dollar on a mic in order to get a quality recording.